About Our Club

-BHCC was designed and built in the early part of the Boom Period in 1924.
-Its incorporators read like the "Who's Who" of Western Massachusetts.
+BHCC was designed and during the "Roaring 20s," in 1924.
+The incorporators read like the "Who's Who" of Western Massachusetts at the time.
 Some were members of the Pittsfield Homestead Company, Inc., which purchased hundreds of acres of land from then extinct Allen Farm for the purpose of creating new industry, new homes, and a general improvement of the surrounding areas.

-During the first few years, the game itself could be somewhat difficult, but the membership enjoyed what they called "cross-country" golf, which consisted of passing those holes under construction and playing those nearly completed.
-Some holes were played twice to ensure an 18 hole round.
+During the first few years, the game itself could be somewhat difficult as the course remained under construction; but the membership enjoyed what they called "cross-country" golf, passing those holes under construction and playing those nearly completed.
+Several holes were played twice to ensure an 18 hole round.

-In 1928, the completed 18 hole course was finally ready.
-The organization grew, strengthened, and improved until the Great Depression hit.
-With most people out of work and some working only a few hours a week, there was little family money left to spend on recreation.
-Membership dropped and activity diminished, while improvements and capital purchases were practically eliminated.
-Those hard times knit the membership into a tight loyal group that made the club's problems its own.
+Tillinghast completed the 18 hole layout in 1928.
+The Club grew, strengthened, and improved until the Great Depression.
+With most people out of work and some working only a few hours a week most families had little money left to spend on recreation.
+Membership dropped and Club activity diminished.
+Improvements and capital purchases were practically eliminated.
+But these hard times knit the membership into a tight loyal group that made the club's problems its own.
 Incredibly, those dark days were only a harbinger of even darker days to come.

 In March of 1941, the clubhouse burned to the ground.
-Seventy five members less affected than others by the Depression, joined together and signed obligations to the bank, committing to build a new clubhouse from their own funds if Berkshire Hills defaulted.
-By mid-summer, a rambling new country style house was completed.
-Then, with the organization heavily in debt, but surviving, Pearl Harbor was bombed and World War II began.
-Some fifty members served in the military from an already depleted roster.
-After great debate, these men recommended that the club continue to operate and maintain the grounds as efficiently as possible.
-The justification for this was to keep the equipment in top working condition in case it might be of some assistance in the war effort by contributing to the construction of air fields, landing strips, etc. Also, since golf is a healthy sport, which can benefit the physical development of young men, it was found advisable to proceed for their sake, as well as for the rehabilitation of returning veterans.
+Seventy five members less affected than others by the Depression joined together and signed obligations to the bank, committing to build a new clubhouse from their own funds if Berkshire Hills defaulted.
+Incredibly, by mid-summer 1941, a rambling new country style clubhouse was completed.
+Six months later, with the organization heavily in debt but surviving, Pearl Harbor was bombed and World War II began.
+Some fifty members of the Club served in the military.
+These same brave men, however, recommended that the Club continue to operate and maintain the grounds as efficiently as possible.
+Underlying this decision was a desire to support the war effort by keeping the equipment in top working condition in case it be needed for the construction of air fields, landing strips, etc. It was also noted that golf is a healthy sport, benefiting physical development and the rehabilitation of returning veterans.

 Having weathered its most difficult and threatening storm, the problems of BHCC in the post war years were insignificant in comparison.
 With good solid management during this period, the organization flourished.
 Improvements included new locker rooms, and new modern greens equipment as well as the buildings to house it.
 Additional land was acquired to provide more elbowroom from adjacent housing.
 Finally, a significant amount of landscaping and course beautification was accomplished.
 By the mid 1950's, the corporation was completely out of debt with all mortgages paid off.